E-an-tech/KeyserKat/README.md

 ---

-### **Made with hope, ambition, and a not a lot of meowney.
+#### Made with hope, ambition, and  not a lot of meowney.
-By two friends building the future of learning one meow at a time.**
+By two friends building the future of learning one meow at a time.